Tenant Information

 4. Decoration of the property must only be done with your Landlord’s permission

-5. No pets are allowed unless the Landlord has given consent
+5. Pets are allowed unless the Landlord has good reason to decline

 6. Reasonable notice should be given in the event that the Letting Agent or Landlord wishes to inspect the property outside pre-agreed times.
 It is usual for the Agent to inspect the property at least twice during the term of your Tenancy and the Tenancy Agreement should cover this eventuality.

-10. The most common type of Tenancy Agreement is the assured short hold used for 6-12 month lets and usually takes the form of a standard contract between both parties.
+10. The most common type of Tenancy Agreement is the assured periodic tenancy and usually takes the form of a standard contract between both parties.

 11. The Letting Agents will deal with the property viewings, references, agreements and getting you moved in.
 If the agent has been instructed to manage the property then you will normally report any repairs or queries to them.
 If not, then you will deal directly with the Landlord.